Microcline: Geology

-Microcline may be chemically the same as monoclinic orthoclase, but because it belongs to the triclinic crystal system, the prism angle is slightly less than right angles; hence the name "microcline" from the Greek "small slope."
+Microcline may be chemically the same as monoclinic orthoclase, but because it belongs to the triclinic crystal system, the prism angle is slightly less than right angles; hence the name "microcline" from the Greek "small slope".
 It is a fully ordered triclinic modification of potassium feldspar and is dimorphous with orthoclase.
 Microcline is identical to orthoclase in many physical properties, and can be distinguished by x-ray or optical examination.
 When viewed under a polarizing microscope, microcline exhibits a minute multiple twinning which forms a grating-like structure that is unmistakable.

 Perthite is either microcline or orthoclase with thin lamellae of exsolved albite.

 Amazon stone, or amazonite, is a green variety of microcline.
 It is not found anywhere in the Amazon Basin, however.
 The Spanish explorers who named it apparently confused it with another green mineral from that region.

-The largest documented single crystals of microcline were found in Devils Hole Beryl Mine, Colorado, US and measured ~50x36x14 m.
+The largest documented single crystals of microcline were found in Devil's Hole Beryl Mine, Colorado, US and measured ~50 × 36 × 14 m.
 This could be one of the largest crystals of any material found so far.

-Microcline is commonly used for the manufacturing of porcelain.
+Microcline is exceptionally active ice-nucleating agent in the atmosphere.
+Recently it has been possible to understand how water binds to the microcline surface.